zllu2/iMSA_577/quiz/module3.md

   - Type: Multiple choice (single correct response)
   - Answer: True
   - Choices: True, False
 - Question 9.2: True or False?
-Bootstrap is a general procedure that can be use to reduce the variance.
+Bootstrap is a general procedure that can be used to reduce the variance.
   - Type: Multiple choice (single correct response)
   - Answer: True
   - Choices: True, False